rahulsinghchandraul/rasingh/_projects/vr_backend.md

 The primary headset we used was the Gear VR, because of its balance between mobility, performance, visual quality and comfort.

+A video from a demo we built for the RERA conference in Mumbai.
+The experience consisted of controlled playback of the video with visual cues guiding the user's gaze in all directions around them.

 {% include youtube_player.html id="CoDJlaAlR1Y" %}

 ### 3D Model Exploration